What Tool To Use

 Regular old website SEO also effects your local business listing— so you'll want to make sure you’re hitting on the fundamentals of SEO: links, anchor text, linking domain authority and more.
 See my chapter on SEO for more info.

 - Avoid unusual extensions — When choosing your domain name, avoid unusual extensions like .tk or .glt.
 Instead try to find a .com domain name— still the most recognized domain name extension.
 If unavailable, .net and .co are your next best bets.

-If your preferred domain name is unavailable a clever trick is to add a verb in front of your name: listentobamboo.com (BamBoo is my band) trybasecamp.com (Basecamp is a software company).
+- Domain taken?
+Try adding a verb — If your preferred domain name is unavailable a clever trick is to add a verb in front of your name: listentobamboo.com (BamBoo is my band) trybasecamp.com (Basecamp is a software company).

 Being published is oxygen for websites.
 The sooner a website is live, the sooner you can find out what works (and what doesn’t).

+Launch your website sooner than you think.
 Avoid dramatic website redesigns where you try to figure everything out at once.
 It’s impossible.
 Instead, try to iterate continually over time: design, publish, see what works and repeat.

-Ideally websites are about evolution— not revolution.
+Websites are about evolution— not revolution:

 My website Site Builder Report slowly iterated between 2012-2017.